steveruizok/wire/README.md

 # Wire
 Wire is a Visual Scripting-framework written in TypeScript.
 It aims to provide some handy utilites to build basic, web-based Visual Scripting tools.
-It delivers class abstractions of "Nodes" and "Connections" which has to be represented by a UI.
+It delivers class abstractions of "Nodes" and "Connections" which can be consumed by a UI.
 This library is highly experimental and will probably not see any solid documentation for a while.